 - Eat wheat bran prepared in different ways.

 - Prepare a healing juice with 1/2 kiwi and 1/4 cantaloupe.
 Add the necessary water and drink immediately.

 - Firstly, boil 2 Tbsp. chamomile and 2 Tbsp. of lemon balm in one cup of water.
 Steep for 5 minutes, then strain and drink after dinner.

 - Mix 1 Tbsp. marshmallow and 1 tsp. ginger in one cup of boiling water.
 Steep for a few minutes, then drink.

 - Make an infusion with 1 liter of water for each 2 Tbsp. fenugreek.
 Strain and sweeten with honey.

 - Chew and swallow one Tbsp. linseeds.
 You could also grind them in a mortar and pestle, or a food processor.

 - Make a smoothie with 2 carrots and 1 leaf of cabbage.
 Strain and drink between meals.

 - Use raw honey in different recipes, like on toast or in cookies.

-- Put 2 Tbsp. of aloe vera in one glass of water and add 1 Tbsp. honey.
-Drink 15 minutes after lunch and dinner.
+- Firstly put 2 Tbsp. of aloe vera in one glass of water and add 1 Tbsp. honey.
+Then drink 15 minutes after lunch and dinner.